Our Top Freelance Digital Nomad Business Tools

 With every site, app, and program requiring their own login and password, it’s difficult to remember them all.
 Not only that, but it’s not good practice to use the same password for multiple accounts and sites.

-But what if you only had to remember one hard password?
-With 1Password, you essentially have one password that unlocks all your other passwords.
 This way, your other passwords can be extremely complex because you don’t have to remember them.
 Jedd uses 1Password exclusively now.
-Michelle uses it for certain things, but is still slowly moving passwords over from the Keychain Access app built into her computer.
+Michelle uses it for most things, still slowly moving passwords over from the Keychain Access app built into her computer.

-Private Internet Access: VPN Service
+Nord VPN Service

 We first heard about VPNs as a way to trick websites into thinking that you were still in the United States while traveling.
 This seemed helpful as often times in other countries, many sites would be in the language of the host country we were visiting.
-Additionally, websites that you might often use in the States, like news sites, are actually different when accessed in a different country.

 Zoom video chat